haliphax/xthulu/CONTRIBUTING.md

 In order to avoid the need to rebuild the service containers' base image each time you make changes to the source code, you can create an override configuration for the `docker-compose` stack.
-This configuration will mount the live source code directory into the running `ssh` and `web` containers so that restarting them should be sufficient to pick up any changes.
+This configuration will mount the live source code directory into the running containers so that restarting them should be sufficient to pick up any changes.

+ℹ️ Userland scripts do not require a restart; a new session will import a fresh copy of the file(s).
+Changes to static web resources (HTML, CSS, Javascript, images) should be reflected immediately upon reloading the browser.

 <details>
 <summary>docker/docker-compose.override.yml</summary>